jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 API breaking changes
 ^^^^^^^^^^^^^^^^^^^^

-Here are a list of JupyterLab npm packages that encountered an API changes and therefore have bumped their major version (following semver convention):
+Here is a list of JupyterLab npm packages that encountered API changes and therefore have bumped their major version (following semver convention):

 - ``@jupyterlab/ui-components`` from 3.x to 4.x